ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 The easiest way to work around this is to set the desired settings on system startup.
 You may use smartctl or smartd to do that.
-For example, to enable both SMART and Automatic Offline Data Collection on /dev/sda, one would write the following to his/her boot.local, rc.local or similar:
+For example, to enable both SMART and Automatic Offline Data Collection on /dev/sda, one would write the following to the system startup script (e.g. boot.local, rc.local or similar on Linux):

-smartctl --smart=on --offlineauto=on /dev/sda
+smartctl -s on -o on /dev/sda

 For more information, see smartctl and smartd documentation.